Jilow42/calculator/README.md

 # Calculator A React App
-This is an exercice that take place in My DigitalSchool given by CappyWeb.
+This is an exercice that take place in My DigitalSchool given by CappyWeb teacher.

 I have use react app in order to start.